I’m happy to report that I’ve finally been able to put my hands on the latest models of Yamaha’s Arius line.

-But be prepared that latency times will be higher compared to the wire connection via the Lightning to USB Camera adapter.
+But be prepared that latency times will be higher compared to the wired connection via the Lightning to USB Camera adapter.

 Since the YDP-143 is a console digital piano, there are actually not many accessories you’d need to buy separately.

 For example, you don’t need to spend extra money on a stand or pedals because they already come with the piano.

 Oh, I almost forgot, the Yamaha BC-100DR bench is also included, so you don’t have to worry about that either.